-Together we are fighting hunger, the winter weather and restoring faith to the people in need in our community.
+Together we fought hunger, the winter weather and restoring faith to the people in need in our community.
 Thank you to everyone that was involved!

-Thank you to everyone who donated to Project Peanut Butter.
-We are looking forward to next year!
+Thank you to everyone who has donated to Project Peanut Butter.
+We are looking forward to 2019!